 The team at Rabbits Road host regular Tech Tribe and Raspberry Pi courses at the Old Manor Park Library.
 The sessions, aimed at those between 7-16 years of age, aim to offer skills in all things technology, from coding, to video game design, from programming to building computers.
 The hugely popular sessions run throughout the year and are free.

-This summer, Rabbits Road also ran a free Architecture School for 16-19 year olds interested in learning more about the profession of architecture.
+In 2018, Rabbits Road also ran a free Architecture School for 16-19 year olds interested in learning more about the profession of architecture.
 Across the 4 days (July 30th to August 2nd) participants explored communal spaces and reflect on the social impacts of architectural design.
 The school was an opportunity to pause and reflect on the relationship to home, the city and consider your place within it.
 Participants began to build up a portfolio and skills that could contribute to moving into the field of Architecture.

 Town Gas is a group of local young adults aged 16-24 from Hackney who, together with artist Aaron Angell, oversaw the construction of London’s only publicly accessible gas-fire kiln.
 The young adults have been trained to run the pottery workshops for the wider community in Hoxton and through participation in the project, are developing new transferable skills to support their future ambitions in education and employment.